morganderek/recursivechat/README.md

 Prompt: Provide specific instructions for the task.

-Prompt Style: What tone of language do you want the results to be?
+Style: What tone of language do you want the results to be?

 Select Model: Choose the GPT model you wish to use from the dropdown.